Finally. The NBA countdown has reached single-digit days.

 Which underdog teams are worth looking at?

-Obviously, the Lakers, Bucks and Clippers will attract the majority of wagers.
+Obviously, the odds on the Lakers, Bucks and Clippers will attract the majority of wagers.

 But what about bettors looking for bigger payouts?
 Perhaps looking for a reason to back an underdog?

 The Toronto Raptors stand as the defending NBA champions but boast little star power.
 But as the Detroit Pistons proved in 2004, teams don’t necessarily need all-NBA talent to win the title.